About the Garden

 Wind moves through with enough force to shift light objects and dry the soil faster than expected.
 Fog rolls in just as regularly, holding moisture in the air and blurring the edges of everything it touches.
 The result is a garden that experiences opposing conditions at once—drying and damp, exposed and sheltered.

-There’s a rhythm to the landscape beyond the garden itself.
-On certain mornings, fog settles in low, and the sound of fog horns carries farther than it should.
 The path down toward the small local yacht club runs alongside stretches of saltwater marsh that shift with the tide, quiet and atmospheric in a way that feels particular to the coast.

 In the warmer months, kayaks are pulled into the water and guided slowly through the channels, following the edges of the marsh, watching for movement, and finally stopping along the ocean sandbar when the tide allows.